seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab03-Configure-and-deploy-a-non-relational-data-storage-solution.md

 ![image](media/life16.png)

 3. In the Shared access signature pane, choose the storage account services and options the shared access signature should have.
 This example gives Read and List permissions to Blobs in a container.
 Always use the principle of least privilege when assigning permissions to a SAS.
+Please select the options as per the below image

 ![image](media/life17.png)